HELPING CHILDREN LEARN HOW TO COPE DOESN’T HAPPEN WHEN WE TRY TO FIX THEIR PROBLEMS.

 It went something like this.

 “Crap… why didn’t you see this coming?
 You should’ve pushed her to take that extra math class her senior year, or maybe you should have gotten her into a better high school with more AP classes.
 That’s what a good parent would’ve done.
 AND btw what were you thinking?
 Why didn’t you insist on taking a tour of the tutor labs on campus so she’d know where they were?
 At some point, you knew she’d need the help?
 What kind of mother doesn’t prepare her child for college?”

 Like a lot of parents, I hated seeing my daughter upset and stressed.
 And the guilt was kicking in.
 Surely there was something I could do to make it okay.

-And yet, the more I tried to solve the flunking Algebra dilemma and the more she dug in her heels and insisted it was hopeless.
+The more I tried to solve the “flunking Algebra” dilemma, the more she dug in her heels and insisted it was hopeless.